|

 Guay openned a blacksmith shop to service the

-as networks of trails, connecting communities.
+only as networks of trails, connecting communities.

-Gérard found himself servicing more horseless
+Gérard found himself servicing more "horseless

-carriages than the tradition horse and buggies.
-The
+carriages" than the tradition horse and buggies.

-futur of transportation was changing.
-High-tech was
+The futur of transportation was changing.
+High-tech

-the internal combustion engine.
+was the internal combustion engine.

 The